-Switzerland forward Xherdan Shaqiri bolstered Liverpool's attacking options for 2018-19 after becoming the Reds' third signing of the summer.
+Switzerland forward Xherdan Shaqiri bolstered Liverpool's attacking options after arriving from Stoke City in the summer of 2018.

 He made quite the first impression when, during his first appearance in a Liverpool shirt, he scored a spectacular bicycle kick against Manchester United in a pre-season friendly in Michigan.

 After three brief substitute appearances in competitive matches, Shaqiri made his full Reds debut at home to Southampton in the Premier League on September 22, 2019.

 The No.23 had a helping hand in two of the goals in the 3-0 victory before being withdrawn at half-time for tactical reasons.

 He would score his first goal for the club a month later against Cardiff City at Anfield as part of a 4-1 win.